zibhub/GNDMS/architecture-primer/index.md

 =========================

 This is the GNDMS Architecture Primer.
-It is developer-level documentation that gives a high-level overview of the differen layers of GNDMS, how they interoperate with Globus Toolkit, as well as important concepts, components, and, classes.
+It is developer-level documentation that gives a general overview of the different layers of GNDMS, how they inter-operate with Globus Toolkit, as well as important concepts, components and classes.
 It is incomplete at this point.

 * Maruku will replace this with a fine Table of Contents